-Although levels of unemployment in Barcelona have been in decline since 2013, the rate of unemployment in Barcelona overall is now at 7%.29 In turn, the Besòs neighbourhoods have some of the highest rates of unemployment in the city, and the district of Nou Barris has the highest levels of unemployment of all.
-13% of people in Ciutat Meridiana, within Nou Barris, are unemployed.
+Although levels of unemployment in Barcelona have been in decline since 2013, the overall proportion of the working age population who have registered as unemployed is now at 7%.29 The Besòs neighbourhoods have some of the highest rates of unemployment in the city, and the district of Nou Barris has the highest levels of unemployment of all.
+13% of working age people in Ciutat Meridiana, within Nou Barris, are unemployed.
 For those in formal employment, Eix Besòs also has a high concentration of manual workers.30